-Spar supermarkets have launched a new range of vegan-friendly grab-and-go sandwiches and wraps across the UK.
+Updated October 17, 2019.
+Spar supermarkets offer a range of vegan-friendly grab-and-go sandwiches and wraps across the UK.

-The new products were developed by James Hall & Co., distributor and wholesaler for Spar.
-Sales and marketing director, Peter Dodding, said in a statement: “These sandwiches and wraps have been developed to meet the ever-growing demand for plant-based, food-to-go dining options and we are excited to see how the range develops over the coming year.”
+The products were developed by James Hall & Co., distributor and wholesaler for Spar.
+Sales and marketing director, Peter Dodding, said in a statement earlier this year, “These sandwiches and wraps have been developed to meet the ever-growing demand for plant-based, food-to-go dining options.”

 James Hall has also extended its vegan-friendly range by offering Japanese wholesaler Tanpopo’s selection of vegan dishes including Vege Gyoza Dippers, Edamame Pots and Bamboo & Mushroom Ramen.